aksommerville/opener/README.md

 - [ ] Enemies.
 - [ ] Combat: Shoot enemies with your wand and they are disabled until you leave the room.
 - [ ] Damage: No death.
 Full Moon style, getting hit interrupts and pushes you.
-- [ ] Spell casting.
+- [x] Spell casting. ...no need, we're doing keys to open the cages, and a simple attack.
-- - [ ] Spell of Opening
+- - [x] Spell of Opening
-- - [ ] Spell of Slumber
+- - [x] Spell of Slumber
-- - [ ] Need a few more.
+- - [x] Need a few more.
 And also some hidden ones.
 - [x] Animals to rescue.
-- [ ] Game over.
+- [x] Game over.
 Win only, you play until you win or give up.
 - [x] Dialogue.
 - [ ] Proper maps and graphics.
 - [x] Hello modal.